What Goes Into the Cost of Dental Crowns?

 The formula

 The cost of many dental procedures comes down to a three-part formula.
 Under that formula, the Total Cost of a Dental Crown equals your dentist’s Professional Fee plus Dental Laboratory Fees plus Additional Materials Expenses.
-The purpose of this article is to explain each element of that formula so you can understand how your dentist in NW Calgary comes up with the estimated cost of your crown.
+This article aims to explain each element of that formula so you can understand how your dentist in NW Calgary comes up with the estimated cost of your crown.

 The professional fee charged by a dentist near you

-The professional fee is the amount you are charged by your dentist in NW Calgary for the services involved in providing a crown, primarily their work to prepare your tooth.
+The professional fee is the amount your dentist charges you in NW Calgary for the services involved in providing a crown, primarily their work to prepare your tooth.
 Professional fees charged by Alberta’s dentists are guided by the Alberta Dental Association’s annual Alberta Dental Fee Guides.
-The recommended professional fee may vary under certain circumstances, including on the material to be used (more on that later).
-While most dentists follow the Association’s guide when providing dental crowns in NW Calgary, dentists should tell you if they don’t follow that guide.
+The recommended professional fee may vary under certain circumstances, including on the material to use (more on later).
+While most dentists follow the Association’s guide when providing dental crowns in NW Calgary, dentists should tell you if they don’t.
 As you consider the cost of your potential crowns, ask your dentist if they follow the Association’s guide.

 Dental laboratory fees

-The professional fee generally covers the services provided to prepare your tooth for a crown.
-They do not include the cost of actually making the crown which will be placed over that tooth.
-The cost of actually making the physical crown that will be placed in your mouth is called the dental laboratory fee.
+The professional fee covers the services to prepare your tooth for a crown.
+They do not include the cost of making the crown that will be placed over that tooth.
+The dental laboratory fee is the cost of actually making the physical crown that will be placed in your mouth.
 Those costs are charged to your dentist and passed along to you as part of your dentist’s total fee for their services.

 Materials options